♫ Listening to: How We Roll by Plushgun ♫

 Vegan Cutout Cookie Directions

-Mix together the sugar and earth balance in a stand mixer using the paddle attachment.
+Mix together the sugar and vegan butter in a stand mixer using the paddle attachment.

 Sift the flour and baking powder into a large bowl, whisk, and set aside.

-Prepare the egg replacer according to the directions on the box and add it to the sugar and earth balance, mixing after the addition.
+Prepare the egg replacer according to the directions on the box and add it to the sugar and vegan butter, mixing after the addition.

 Add the vanilla extract to the mixing bowl and mix again.

 Add the flour to the mixing bowl, half at a time, mixing in between additions.
 Scrape the sides (and bottom) with a silicone spatula and remix.

 Preheat the oven to 350°.
 Cut 2 pieces of parchment paper and line 2 baking sheets with it.

 Roll some of the dough on a floured surface (like a rolling mat ) with a floured rolling pin to ¼” thickness.